So you have a dream you want to fulfill? Guess what? It ain’t all fun and games!

 A few months ago I posted a vlog about a subject that’s only barely got traction in business, but I find it incredibly useful for personal goals: the retrospective.
 It’s a nice buzz-wordy term, which I know can be off-putting but let me add to that video some.

 The biggest failings most of us have in the world are that we don’t recognize what we do well and we don’t evaluate ourselves.
-If you think of an athlete, they don’t just get in the pros off talent: they study.
+If you think of an athlete, they don’t just get into the pros off talent: they study.
 They study their opponents, sure, but more importantly they study themselves and their own performance.
 But we often eschew that kind of analysis as something for other people.
 That’s just insane, though!

 Hanging By A Moment